Associate Professor, Director of Graduate Studies

 Affiliated Faculty, Center for the Study of Inequalities, Social Justice and Policy

-I specialize in 19th-century Iberian cultural studies (popular music, journalistic discourse, archival studies, and mass and working class organizations).
+I specialize in 19th-century Iberian cultural studies (popular music, journalistic discourse, archival studies, and mass and working class organizations), transatlantic studies, and slavery networks.
 I conduct my research in Spanish, Catalan, Basque, and Galician, and I include these languages in the classroom as well, both at the undergraduate and graduate level.

-I also have a strong interest in Digital Humanities and am working on a project that explores the musical archives I have included in my book.
-The project, built with Omeka and Neatline, will be available soon at avialette.com.
+I also have a strong interest in Digital Humanities.
+I am currently working on a project that explores Catalan composer Josep Anselm Clavé’s musical archive, correspondence and political activities.

 Finally, I am also interested and have published on the journalistic networks by women writers between Mexico and Spain in the second half of the nineteenth-century.

 - Iberian Studies